We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you smell rotten eggs in your home during the heating season and you don’t actually have any rotting eggs sitting around, don’t ignore this smell.
-A sulfuric odor, similar to that of rotting eggs, can indicate a gas leak.
+If you smell rotten eggs in your home, and you don’t actually have any rotting eggs sitting around, don’t ignore this smell.

 Solution.
-If you smell it, turn off your gas at the main line into your home and then leave.
-Once you’re out of your home call your utility’s emergency number to report the issue.
+If you smell it, turn off your gas at the main line or at your furnace, and then leave.
+Once you’re out of your home, call your utility’s emergency number to report the issue.

-If your smoke detector sounds and you determine that the smell of smoke is coming through your HVAC vents, turn your furnace off immediately.
+If your smoke detector sounds, and you determine that the smell of smoke is coming through your HVAC vents, please turn your furnace off immediately.